-TikTok, a video-sharing app, is one of the most popular media products on Earth.
+TikTok, a video-sharing app, is one of Earth’s most popular media products.
 TikTok is one of the fastest-growing social media apps.

-TikTok is one of the world’s most successful and popular apps, even though it is just four years old ByteDance released the App in 2016.
-Mark Zuckerberg began Facebook in 2004, in contrast.
+TikTok is one of the world’s most successful and popular apps, even though it is just five years old.
+ByteDance released the app in 2016, and Mark Zuckerberg began Facebook in 2004, in contrast.

 TikTok AI & Algorithms

 Analysts think ByteDance powers TikTok with some of the world’s most sophisticated Artificial Intelligence (AI).
-The AI is why Microsoft (MSFT) tried to buy TikTok’s North American operations in August.
-Analysts consider the AI the secret ingredient in TikTok’s recipe for success.
+The AI is why Microsoft (MSFT) tried to buy TikTok’s North American operations in August 2019.
+Analysts consider AI the secret ingredient in TikTok’s recipe for success.